DmitryAndreev10/MSDS-6306/README.md

 There are seperate folders to store the required documents for the homework assignments and any supporting files.
 For example the folder titled 'Unit 1' represents the homework documents for the unit / module completed in the course during week 1.
 Unit 2 represents the homework documents for week 2 and so on in sequential order.

-An summary for the individual homework assignments is listed below and will be updated as new files are uploaded to the repo:
+A summary for the individual homework assignments is listed below and will be updated as new files are uploaded to the repo:

 #### Unit 1 - Using R for basic math operations, random number generation, vector operations, creating a Data Science profile